ARGUMENTS ABOUT ELECTRICAL ENERGY FLOW

 energy of the individual electrons is the same in the outgoing wire and

 the return wire.
-But if the energy is entirely in the KE of electrons,
+But if the entire energy was actually in the KE of

 then how can any energy be delivered to the bulb?
 Note that the electrons